What’s an upstander? An upstander is a person who recognizes injustice, knows their personal strengths and uses those strengths to create change.

 The Center for Culturally Responsive Teaching and Learning (CCRTL) exists for making cultural responsiveness a meaningful aspect of everyday life.
 Being culturally responsive is an approach to living life in a way that practices the validation and affirmation of different cultures for the purposes of moving beyond race and moving below the superficial focus on culture.

 National educational and teacher training organization that encourages students to examine racism and prejudice in order to promote a more informed and humane society.

 Teacher resources center maintained by the Florida Holocaust Museum, honoring the memory of millions of innocent men, women and children who suffered or died in the Holocaust.
-The Museum is dedicated to teaching members of all races and cultures to recognize the inherent worth and dignity of human life in order to prevent future genocides.
-The Museum played a critical role in shaping legislation that made Florida the nation’s first state to mandate Holocaust education in the public schools from kindergarten through twelfth grade.
-The resource materials include grade-appropriate instructional goals and bibliography for teaching the Holocaust.
-The Museum provides a wealth of resource materials to assist teachers including teaching trunks, teacher workshops and a Summer Institute co-sponsored by USF.
+Resource materials include grade-appropriate instructional goals and bibliography for teaching the Holocaust.
+The Museum provides a wealth of resource materials to assist teachers including teaching trunks, teacher workshops and a Summer Institute.

 Online resource center to engage, educate, and inspire others to join the movement and prevent bullying.

 Website dedicated to fighting bias, bigotry and racism in America; with links to anti-bias education resources and organizations, including information and articles on the subjects of hate crimes, racial profiling and more.